SyrusKyury/Yu-Gi-Oh-Tag-Force-Deck-Converter/README.md

 ### Why is this a Web App?

 This tool was designed as a web app to eliminate the need for downloading software.
 It allows you to convert files directly in your browser.

+### Can I deploy the Web App by myself?

+Yes, you can!
+There are several ways you can deploy this Web App locally, you can use Python for example.
+1. Clone the repository throught `git clone https://github.com/SyrusKyury/Yu-Gi-Oh-Tag-Force-Deck-Converter`
+2. Navigate to the `Yu-Gi-Oh-Tag-Force-Deck-Converter` directory.
+Open a terminal (Linux shell or Windows PowerShell) and start a local server: `python -m http.server 5000`
+3. Enjoy the Web App at http://localhost:5000

 ### How can I support your work?